xanderhendriks/rpi-embedded-target-action-runner/README.md

               name: test-system-output
               path: test-system-output

-Hook the NUCLEO up to the USB on the RPi and push the updated pipeline.
+Hook the NUCLEO up to the USB on the RPi and push the updated pipeline with `git push`.
 The complete output should now look like this:

 ![Github actions 11](images/Github_actions_11.png)